 Yes.
 You can enrol online before orientation and make changes to your unit enrolment via Web Enrolment System (WES) within the first two weeks of the semester.
 If you are unsure of the units to enrol, our Course Briefing Session during orientation week will provide you with a better understanding of the course structure and requirements.

 After you have enrolled, you can create your personal semester class timetable in Allocate+.
 You can choose to apply your student ID card (M-Pass) via this link which can be collected during orientation.
-Otherwise, you can the M-PASS at the Student Services counter located at Building 2 Level 2.
+Otherwise, you can apply for M-PASS at the Student Services counter located at Building 2 Level 2.

 Students at university are expected to be "independent learners".
 For this reason, learning at university generally has the following characteristics: